ISC2025/ISC2025.github.io/content/_index.md

 topics and new paradigms in these areas, with a clear connection to real-world problems, systems, or applications.

-The 28th edition of ISC will be organized by [Sungkyunkwan University (Humanities and Social Sciences Campus in Seoul)](https://www.skku.edu/eng/).
+The 28th edition of ISC will be organized by [Sungkyunkwan University](https://www.skku.edu/eng/).
 The conference will
 be held **in-person** at the 600 Years Anniversary Hall, Sungkyunkwan University (Humanities & Social Sciences Campus).
 The proceedings of ISC 2025 will be published as